State Auditor Fraud Hotline

 What other impact does this bill have on public employers?

-On May 4, 2012, school districts must make their current employees aware of the fraud-reporting system.
+As of May 4, 2012, school districts must make their current employees aware of the fraud-reporting system.
 Districts must also provide information about the fraud-reporting system to all new hires.
-All new employees must
+All new employees must confirm that they received this information within 30 days after beginning employment.

 How should the district notify new employees of the fraud-reporting system?